 - Dell OptiPlex 745 – September 30, 2014

 - Dell OptiPlex GX620 – September 30, 2014

 End of Life – Software

-Microsoft will end support of Windows XP on April 8, 2014.
-There will be no more security updates or technical support for this operating system.
+Microsoft ended its support of Windows XP on April 8, 2014.
+There are no more security updates or technical support for this operating system.
 If you currently are using Windows XP, please contact the IT Help Desk.

 KSU full-time faculty and staff will be allowed one computer (laptop or desktop).

 Computers are the property of the university.
 If a faculty or staff member leaves the university, the computer assigned to them must be returned to IT shortly after the person’s last day.
 IT will reset, update our inventory, and reassign it if the position is to be replaced by another person.